L.M.Reid is an Irish writer who has published many history articles online and in magazines.

-Margaret Aylward spent six months in the Grangegorman Prison in Dublin Ireland.
+Margaret Aylward spent six months in the Grangegorman Prison in Dublin, Ireland.
 She was the founder and Mother Superior of the Irish Sisters of the Holy Faith.
-The Irish Catholic nun was accused of kidnapping a small child.
-She was innocent of that charge but was convicted of Contempt of Court.
+The Irish Catholic nun was accused of kidnapping a small child, though she was ultimately declared innocent of that charge, but was convicted of Contempt of Court.

-By the time Margaret Aylward came to Dublin the Irish Church Missions were active on the streets.
-They went around the slums of Dublin bribing the families.
-They were a Protestant Organisation who offered food and clothing in return for the hungry Catholics to listen to bible readings of the Protestant faith.
+By the time Margaret Aylward came to Dublin, the Irish Church Missions were active on the streets.
+They went around the slums of the city bribing the families.
+They were a Protestant Organisation that offered food and clothing in return for the hungry Catholics to listen to bible readings of the Protestant faith.

 The State Schools

 The ladies of the I.C.M. persuaded the parents of desperately hungry children to allow them to attend.
 They did this by providing a meal for each child.
-The children once in these schools were taught that Protestism was the only true religion.
+Once in these schools, the children were taught that Protestantism was the only true religion.